-- of keeping themselves healthy, clean and safe - 1.1 Develop an awareness of the importance 1.2 Develop an awareness of their role and responsibility in keeping the environment clean and safe - 1.3 Demonstrate appropriate behaviours that promote individual and group safety
+1.1 Develop an awareness of the importance 1.2 Develop an awareness of their role and of keeping themselves healthy, clean responsibility in keeping the environment and safe clean and safe

 Children need to learn the importance of healthy eating habits, good personal hygiene practices and regular exercise to maintain good habits and a healthy lifestyle.
 They should also learn appropriate behaviours that promote self and group safety (e.g., at home, in school, on the road, in public places).
 It is also important for children to develop body safety awareness and acquire the knowledge and skills to keep themselves safe.
 These include the ability to recognise safe and unsafe touch, talk about their feelings and seek help from adults when they feel hurt or unsafe.